Building a MARK-8 mini computer replica (PCB’s and more available see below)

 Below some pictures taken from the side of the clear acrylic housing,

-If you want to make your own MARK-8 mini computer you can order the PCB’s (see below).
+If you want to make your own MARK-8 mini computer you can order download the PCB gerbers (see below) to make your own boards.
 A set of 6 MARK-8 PCB’s and 1 Backplane PCB (7 in total).
 Remember that the boards have all the errors and bugs removed which where present in the original so it is much easier to make a working MARK-8 with my replica PCB’s.
 If you have all the needed parts and follow the tips I gave above, then there is no way anybody can stop you having your own MARK-8 minicomputer.
 That is if you know what you are doing.
 Remember this is not a project for the novice.
-You only buy the PCB’s and maybe some parts I offer, but you are on your own for the construction.

 MAKE YOUR OWN MARK 8 COMPUTER